brundinas/utviklingtextbook/chapter10Oauth.md

-# Chapter 9: Authentication System
+# Kapittel 10: Authentication System

 In this chapter, we will explore the authentication system of the application, which is implemented using **Passport.js** with the **Google OAuth2 strategy**.